windingwind/zotero-plugin-template/README.md

 - Event-driven, functional programming, under extensive skeleton;
 - Simple and user-friendly, works out-of-the-box.
 - ⭐ [New!]
 Auto hot reload!
 Whenever the source code is modified, automatically compile and reload.
-See more in [section auto hot reload](#auto-hot-reload)
+[See here→](#auto-hot-reload)
 - Abundant examples in `src/modules/examples.ts`, covering most of the commonly used APIs in plugins (using [zotero-plugin-toolkit](https://github.com/windingwind/zotero-plugin-toolkit));
 - TypeScript support:
   - Full type definition support for the whole Zotero project, which is written in JavaScript (using [zotero-types](https://github.com/windingwind/zotero-types));